PoisonousMushroom/ml_spring19/README.md

-# ml_spring19
+# Machine Learning - Spring 2019

-Machine Learning in Spring 2019 @ Jacobs University
+Supplementary course material for the Machine Learning course in Spring 2019 at Jacobs University, taught by Prof. Dr. Herbert Jaeger.